International Trade: Pros, Cons, and Effect on the Economy

 Advantages of International Trade

 Exports create jobs and boost economic growth.
 They give domestic companies more experience in producing for foreign markets.
 Over time, companies gain a competitive advantage in global trade, and research shows that exporters are more productive than companies that focus on domestic trade.

 Imports allow foreign competition to reduce prices for consumers and gives shoppers a wider variety of goods and services—like tropical and out-of-season fruits and vegetables.

 Disadvantages of International Trade

 U.S. International Trade

-U.S. exports were $2.2 trillion in 2016.
-That added 13 percent to economic output as measured by gross domestic product.
+U.S. exports were $2.3 trillion in 2017.
+That added 12 percent to gross domestic product.
 It also created 12 million jobs.
 Most of the U.S. economy is produced for internal consumption and doesn't get exported.
 Services also make up a large portion of the economy, and those are more difficult to export.
-For more on how trade fits into the economy, see GDP Components.
+GDP components are in four major categories: personal consumption, business investment, government spending, and net exports.

 Despite everything it produces, the United States imports more than it exports.
 In 2018, imports were $3.1 trillion.
 Most of that is capital goods, such as computers, and consumer goods, such as cell phones.
 Domestic shale oil production has reduced imports of oil and petroleum products.
 Even though Americans benefit from imports, they are subtracted from GDP.